Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 ## run

-* install with : composer install & npm install & npm run dev
+* install the project with `npm run init-project` which will launch :
+  1. php dependancies installation: `composer install`
+  2. nodejs tooling installation: `npm install`
+  3. assets generation: `npm run dev`
+  4. db init: `php bin/console doctrine:database:create` & `doctrine:schema:create`
 * Run your application:
   1. Change to the project directory
   2. Execute the `npm run dev-server-hot` command to start the asset server that will build your assets and your manifest.json and serve the assets with hot module replacment when you do a modification on a vuejs file